FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 ```

 ## 5. Model simulation
-Now we run a brief **SEIR** simulation using the Gillespie simulation feature of the DPOMPs.jl package.
+Now we run a brief **SEIR** simulation using the Gillespie simulation feature of the DiscretePOMP.jl package.
 We use the downloaded parameters* as inputs, and finally plot the results as a time series of the population compartments.

 First we process the model config .yaml file: